kathleenkummcp62/77/README.md

 ## License

-This project is licensed under the MIT License.
-See [LICENSE](LICENSE) for details.
+Distributed under the MIT License.
+See [LICENSE](LICENSE) for more information.

 Stay safe and happy hacking!